1. Kato Caviar and Milk Bread

 What just might separate Kato from other equally expensive, equally excellent restaurants, however, extends beyond the kitchen into beverage and hospitality.
 With the full liquor license at the ROW DTLA space, the restaurant now also offers flights by Ryan Bailey and Austin Hennelly, including an exceptional non-alcoholic pairing with all the complex cadences of its traditional wine counterpart and none of the booze—the only one of its kind, as of writing, in Los Angeles.
 Nikki Reginaldo, Yao’s front-of-house partner, imparts a sense of personal warmth and thoughtfulness to service that keeps the restaurant full of regulars, many of whom, she recently told Eater, are second-generation Asian Americans from the San Gabriel Valley.
 Given the current cost of dining at Kato, this is an altogether impressive feat.

-Still, with the final bill comparable to other established Michelin-recognized destinations (Mélisse and Maude, to name just a few), Kato enters purely special occasion territory for most people.
-Unless you’re specifically in search of uniquely Asian American fine dining, the newer, fancier Kato doesn’t differentiate itself substantially from meals of similar caliber and decadence—and I wouldn’t universally recommend going here for the type of ultra-expensive meal that’s already few and far in between for most people.
-It is, however, an excellent example of the genre with a firmly Asian American twist: the delicious take-home egg tart handed to me at the end of the night made that point more than clear.
+Still, with the final bill comparable to other established Michelin-recognized destinations (Mélisse, to name just a few), Kato enters purely special occasion territory for most people.
+If you’re in search of a uniquely Asian American fine dining experience, the newer, fancier Kato differentiates itself substantially from meals of similar caliber and decadence.

 The vibe: Industrial and spacious, with concrete floors, recessed lighting and an open kitchen.
 Thoughtful pieces of artwork by Yao’s grandfather by the bar and a larger mixed media piece mounted towards the back inject personality into the space.